maikefer/maikefer.github.io/index.md

 ---

 ## Maike Rees
 Hi, let me introduce myself.
 I'm a 25 years young enthusiastic Computer Science student based in southern Germany.
 I'm in my third semester of my Master's degree with focus on artificial intelligence.
 I'm a working student at Porsche AG doing research on autonomous driving.
-I did my bachelor's thesis in silicon vally at Volkswagen Group of America's Electronics Research Lab about **Comparison of Machine Learning Techniques for Anomaly Detection in Autonomous Driving**.
+I did my bachelor's thesis in silicon vally at Volkswagen Group of America Electronics Research Lab about **Comparison of Machine Learning Techniques for Anomaly Detection in Autonomous Driving**.

-My main interests are machine learning and computer vision, especially their application in medicine and automotive and accessability.
+My main interests are machine learning and computer vision, especially their application in medicine and automotive.
 I also like: scientific writing, accesability, clean code standards, teaching.

 This semester I'm writing small essays about